Follow Natural Life Energy

 Blending Offers Much More Fiber Than Juicing

 The USDA recommends that males consume around 35 grams of fiber a day, and females consume around 25 grams of fiber a day.
 Unfortunately, on average we are only consuming 14-15 grams of fiber a day in our fiber deprived western diets.
-High-fiber diets, such as veggies and fruits tend to contain more nutrients and fewer calories, lower blood cholesterol levels, prevent constipation, are digested more slowly, and help us feel full sooner and longer.
+High-fiber diets containing vegetables and fruits tend to contain more nutrients and fewer calories, and lower blood cholesterol levels, prevent constipation, are digested more slowly, and help us feel full longer.

 High fiber foods reduce the risk of colon cancer.